Subcontracting Invoicing in France 2026: VAT Reverse Charge in Construction, Mandatory Mentions and the 1975 Subcontracting Act

 Under article L441-9 of the Commercial Code and the BOFiP guidance, a construction subcontractor's invoice subject to reverse charge must include:

-- Invoice number (sequential, unalterable)
+- Invoice number (sequential, unalterable, with a continuous chronology)

 - Issue date